React VS. Angular

 Use Cases and Suitability: Angular VS. React

-Although both React and Angular depend on JavaScript frameworks for creating web app architecture, they offer different advantages and uses.
+Both React and Angular depend on JavaScript frameworks.
+They are for making web app architecture.
+But, they offer different advantages and uses.
 A comparison of their applicability in various situations is shown below:

 Angular